thelfer/mfem-mgis/docs/web/tutorial.md

 ### Command line options

-The resolution can be parametrized using command line options by relying on the `MFEM` facilities provided by the `OptionsParser` class.
+The numerical resolution can be parametrized using command line options by relying on the `MFEM` facilities provided by the `OptionsParser` class.

 The proposed implementation allows the following options: